 Acute respiratory failure and respiratory infections are still associated with a high mortality, often due to sepsis and multi-organ failure.
 Our Group hosts pneumologists, intensivists, anaesthesiologists, physiologists, infectologists, surgeons and other specialists reflecting the interdisciplinary approach to this field.
 We contribute to the organisation of symposia, postgraduate courses and other activities intended to facilitate an interactive and scientifically valid exchange of knowledge with well-recognised experts.
 It offers a platform for the expansion of expertise in established concepts and the introduction of new and alternative approaches in the management and diagnosis of patients with acute respiratory failure and respiratory infections.
 Active participation can help to achieve the most important aim of this Group: to improve the care of patients suffering from acute respiratory failure and respiratory infections.
 Joining our Group provides a direct connection to clinicians, academics, researchers and allied respiratory professionals working in this field.

-Secretary: Marieke L. Duiverman
+Chair: Marieke L. Duiverman